Sitecore/Sitecore.Demo.Scenarios/play-summit-xm/01. Product Discovery[discover]/README.md

+# Product Discovery Overview

-> This scenario shows Sitecore Discover functionality in the demo.
+This describes the Sitecore Discover functionality available on the front-end of PLAY!
+SHOP.

 1. Go to "Play!
 Shop" website.